-They shall be treated humanely and cared for by the Party to the conflict
+Such persons shall be treated humanely and cared for by the Parties to

-in whose power they may be, without any adverse distinction founded on sex,
+the conflict in whose power they may be, without any adverse distinction

-race, nationality, religion, political opinions, or any other similar
+founded on sex, race, nationality, religion, political opinions, or any

-criteria.
-Any attempts upon their lives, or violence to their persons, shall
+other similar criteria.
+Any attempts upon their lives, or violence to their

-be strictly prohibited; in particular, they shall not be murdered or
+persons, shall be strictly prohibited; in particular, they shall not be

-exterminated, subjected to torture or to biological experiments; they shall
+murdered or exterminated, subjected to torture or to biological experiments;

-not wilfully be left without medical assistance and care, nor shall
+they shall not wilfully be left without medical assistance and care, nor